Eating Disorders & Substance Abuse Disorders

 We offer ongoing support to help prevent people with established sobriety from relapsing.
 You’ll join a group of people going through similar experiences to learn recovery skills, talk about your concerns, eat guided meals and other activities.

-Yes, you need to register for group sessions in advance.
-You can register and get information about upcoming sessions by calling 952-993-6200.
+Yes, you need to register for group sessions in advance and must be a current Melrose patient.
+Call

 We accept most health insurance plans, including Blue Cross and Blue Shield of Minnesota, CIGNA, HealthPartners, Medica, Medicare, PreferredOne and many others.

 Check out the Insurance Benefit Verification guides under the Forms & resources link at the bottom of this page.